4A. COMMUNITY INVOLVEMENT -Before Prohibition

 A Covington Alderman

 About a decade after William Riedlin moved to Covington from Cincinnati, he became interested in local politics.
-He served four terms as a City of Covington Alderman.
+He served four terms as a City of Covington Alderman between 1891 and 1988.
 In The Cincinnati Enquirer on March 16, 1895, pg.
 6, he was recognized as one of only ten "Men Who Keep Enterprising Covington on the Move" and it was said that he could be a mayoral candidate.

 The William Riedlin Republican Club

 Evidently, there was a group of at least a couple hundred men who shared the same political convictions as William Riedlin in the early 1890s.
 Seeking to form a more organized group, the decided to organize as a club.
-In naming their club, they approached Wm.
-Riedlin, who declined to have the organization to be named after him.
+In naming it, they approached Wm.
+Riedlin, who declined to have the organization named after him.
 However, they decided to do so despite his wishes, and officially formed the Riedlin Republican Club on October 21, 1895.

 The Riedlin Republican Club had as many as 300 members or more.
 They kept an office at 234 W. Pike Street, just a block or two from the Bavarian Brewery and the Covington Turners.
 The office was on the second floor above a barber shop, providing a convenient place for members to discuss politics.
 A photo of their office and their Banner, taken from a 10th Anniversary Souvenir pamphlet, are below.
 Beside it is a ribbon from one of their meetings.
 In addition, a membership card to the club and a card for one of their annual picnics is also shown below.
 The cover of the aforementioned souvenir pamphlet is on the far left below, but to view it in its entirety please click here.